 Section 16(a) of the Securities Exchange Act of 1934 requires the Directors and executive officers of the Company to file reports of ownership and changes in ownership of the equity securities of the Company and its subsidiaries with the Securities and Exchange Commission and to furnish copies of these reports to the Company, within specified time limits.
-Based upon its review of the reports furnished to the Company for 2014 pursuant to Section 16(a) of the Act, the Company believes that all of the reports were filed on a timely basis, except for one transaction, which was reported late for Elizabeth D. Moore, relating to the sale of 1,812 shares of Company Common Stock held in the Company's stock purchase plan in February 2014.
+Based upon its review of the reports furnished to the Company for 2015 pursuant to Section 16(a) of the Act, the Company believes that all of the reports were filed on a timely basis.